DataDog/datadog-api-client-go/api/v2/datadog/docs/LogsGroupBy.md

 ### NewLogsGroupBy

-`func NewLogsGroupBy(facet string, ) *LogsGroupBy`
+`func NewLogsGroupBy(facet string) *LogsGroupBy`

-NewLogsGroupBy instantiates a new LogsGroupBy object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewLogsGroupBy instantiates a new LogsGroupBy object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewLogsGroupByWithDefaults

 `func NewLogsGroupByWithDefaults() *LogsGroupBy`

-NewLogsGroupByWithDefaults instantiates a new LogsGroupBy object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewLogsGroupByWithDefaults instantiates a new LogsGroupBy object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetFacet